How To Thread Eyebrows With Floss – Step By Step

 How long does threading take?

-How long eyebrow threading takes depends on your skill level and how much hair there is to remove.
-It can take anywhere between 3-7 minutes.
+The time it takes for eyebrow threading depends on your skill level and the amount of hair to be removed.
+It can take anywhere between 3 and 7 minutes.

 Is threading painful?